 Photo Copyright: Mtsaride/Shutterstock

 Daily, I get the question of whether or not someone should buy a factory certified pre-owned car, and if it worth the extra money you pay for one.
-When I was the Ford National Dealer Council Chairman about 15 years ago
+When I was the Ford National Dealer Council Chairman about 16 years ago

 , they asked me to help them come up with the best-certified program for consumers and dealers.
 It was a little foreign for an automaker to take an interest in selling used vehicles.
 This was ALL about resale value and ultimately residual values on leases.
 A couple of manufacturers were already big on certified pre-owned car (CPO) sales, and I looked for the best program out there.
 Much to my surprise, it was Jaguarís CPO program that at the time looked the best.
 Today, every manufacturer has a certified program, although some are better than others.

 Over time, I have become a huge fan of Certified vehicles, and buy them myself when I need a personal vehicle.
 While most people focus on the long warranty that comes with a CPO vehicle, for me the process of certification is equally as important.

 Although the programs vary by manufacturer, they all have processes by which the car goes through a rigorous checklist.
 Just about everything is checked to make sure it works and is in good order.
-Many of the programs require such things as new wiper blades, two working keys and remotes if the car is equipped with those, and they must also have a clean history.
-Management of the dealership has to sign a form saying all work was done.
+Many of the programs require such things as new wiper blades, two working keys and remotes if the car is equipped with those, and they must also have a clean vehicle history

 Other perks of a Certified Pre-Owned car often include incentives such as low interest rates, roadside assistance, and a full tank of gas.
 In other words, it is as close to a new car as a used car can get, often for a fraction of the price of a new car.